ssadjina/boost_pool/README.md

 bash batch.sh
 ```

-There is also a 'batch.sh' file which run liskpool, then payments.sh and copy the poollogs.json
+This 'batch.sh' file will run liskpool, then payments.sh and copy the poollogs.json
 in the docs folder.